icerpc/icerpc-docs/pages/docs/icerpc-core/connection/client-vs-server-connections.md

 This pattern where the constructor configures the new instance but does not actually run anything is common throughout the IceRPC core.

+A client connection maintains a single active connection: a (client) connection connected to a server.

+A connection cache maintains a map of server addresses to (client) connections.
+Each connection is connected to a different server.
+The connection cache helps locate and reuse these connections.

 ## Creating a server

 On the server-side, you accept server connections with an instance of the Server class.
 This server listens for and